50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 “Twas the night before Christmas and all through the town, were smelly socks and putrid pants that made Ol’ Santa frown!

-Enjoy a laugh-out-loud read aloud that everyone in the family will love.
-Plus, learn the real reason we hang stockings on the mantle for Santa!
+Enjoy a laugh-out-loud read aloud and discover the true reason behind hanging stockings for Santa!

 Meet Dasher, a young reindeer in a traveling circus who dreams of another life.
 Bravely, she journeys to follow her dreams to meet Santa.
 Her life will never be the same!